 Christmas markets at Hyde Park Winter Wonderland

 That's right — markets, plural.
 Although in the madness of it all, it's not entirely clear where one market ends and another begins.
-Basically, expect a lot of German-style wooden chalets selling everything from candles to soaps, scarves, jewellery, wooden carvings, sweets, fudge, chocolate, festive food, baubles and decorations, and much more.
+Basically, expect a lot of German-style wooden chalets selling candles, soaps, scarves, jewellery, wooden carvings, sweets, fudge, chocolate, festive food, decorations, and much more.

 Theatre shows at Hyde Park Winter Wonderland

 Winter Wonderland has significantly reduced its theatrical offerings compared to previous years, with just Zippo's Christmas Circus and Cirque Berserk to choose from.
 Zippo's Christmas Circus is a family-friendly production starring clowns and acrobatics, while the death-defying, motorcycle stunts of Cirque Berserk are perhaps best left to a more mature audience.
 Book ahead for all shows.

 If walking in a Winter Wonderland isn't festive enough for you, how about walking in an ice kingdom in a Winter Wonderland?
 500 tonnes of snow and ice are used to create lifelike sculptures.
 Dress warm — the sculptures are kept at a chilly -10°c.
 Book ahead for this one too.